Shortrope/Python-60-days-of/Projects/antsle hooks file/Notes.md

     portmap=1111:1111
     portmap=2222:2222

-We were appending the dict to the list for each line of data **BUT** The `dict` we are adding is an object reference.
+We are appending the dict to the list for each line of data.
+6 dict items in the list in this case.
-The list_of_antlets ends up with a length equal to the number of lines for that antlet.
+**BUT**   the `dict` we are adding is an object reference!
-And each element is the same object reference... the same object
+Each list element is the same object reference... pointing to the same dict object